ministryofjustice/hmpps-authorization-api/README.md

 127.0.0.1        auth-server
 ```

-After starting the application locally, the client credentials flow can be tested easily via Postman, using the following variables:
+After starting the application locally, the client credentials flow can be tested via Postman, using the following variables:

 ```bash
 client-id=test-client-id